 Accolade: The Chancellor’s Diversity Award

 Accolade recognizes a rising senior whose academic achievement and participation in extracurricular activities contribute to the diversification of the Vanderbilt student body.
-Applicants must be enrolled as a full-time student and be scheduled to graduate May of 2015.
-Up to a $5,000 scholarship, to be used during the recipient’s senior year, is awarded annually.
+Applicants must be enrolled as a full-time student and be scheduled to graduate May of 2016.
 Questions regarding the award may be directed to Lyn.Fulton-John@vanderbilt.edu